braziljs/eloquente-javascript/09_regexp.md

 {{index "quoting style (exercise)", boundary}}

-The most obvious solution is to only replace quotes with a nonword character on at least one side.
-Something like `/\W'|'\W/`.
+The most obvious solution is to replace only quotes with a nonword character on at least one side—something like `/\W'|'\W/`.
 But you also have to take the start and end of the line into account.

 {{index grouping, "replace method"}}